oneapi-src/oneDNN/doc/programming_model/graph_basic_concepts.md

 tensors and output logical tensors to a graph.
 After finished adding operations, users need call finalization API (@ref dnnl::graph::graph::finalize) to indicate that the graph is ready for partitioning.
-By calling partitioning API (@ref dnnl::graph::get_partitions), users will get filtered partitions from the graph.
+By calling partitioning API (@ref dnnl::graph::graph::get_partitions), users will get filtered partitions from the graph.

 ## Partition